KDE/digikam-doc/getting_started/installation.rst

 .. _macos_requirements:

-digiKam On macOS
+digiKam on macOS
 -----------------

-The Non Signed Package
+The non Signed Package
 ~~~~~~~~~~~~~~~~~~~~~~

 **digiKam** runs with Intel based Mac's on macOS 10.13 (High Sierra) and newer.
 For M1 based Mac's, you needs to use `Apple Roseta 2 <https://support.apple.com/en-us/HT211861>`_ instructions translator.